Salt Towns' Radio

 Having toured all over Europe and played in some the most prestigious venues, including the Royal Albert Hall on 4 separate occasions.
 Worked in radio, tv and recording studios.
 Met and worked with a host of celebrities.
 He is now content to sit behind a microphone in a radio station with a weekly venture into the wide world hosting a local quiz night, and occasionally deejaying parties.

 Kevin has lived in Middlewich since 2009 after moving in with his now wife Lynda.
-He hosts the popular Wednesday night quiz at the Big Lock and presents the Non Stop Supersonic 70s Show, Thursdays 2pm on Salt Towns Radio
+He hosts the popular Wednesday night quiz at the Big Lock and presents the Non Stop Supersonic 70s Show, Monday’s 6pm on Salt Towns Radio

 Stewart Green.
 Producer, Presenter